jfeldbrugge/PhaseSpaceDTFE.jl/docs/src/tutorial.md

 ## The Phase-Space Delaunay Tessellation Field Estimator — subbox implementation

-We now demonstrate the use of the PS-DTFE method for simulations with more than 128^3 particles.
+We now demonstrate the use of the PS-DTFE method for simulations with more than $128^3$ particles.

-It is not feasible to directly apply the basic PS-DTFE implementation to high-resolution simulations, as the construction of the estimator's simplex search tree would require immense working memory (> 100 GB for 256^3 particles).
+It is not feasible to directly apply the basic PS-DTFE implementation to high-resolution simulations, as the construction of the estimator's simplex search tree would require immense working memory (> 100 GB for $256^3$ particles).
 To circumvent this, the subbox routine internally divides the simulation box into smaller subboxes, constructs an estimator for each of these and writes the estimator to file.
 The user constructs the `ps_dtfe_sb` object holding the subbox references as follows:

 ```@example tutorial1
-## construct estimators with velocities
+## construct estimator with velocities
 ps_dtfe_sb = ps_dtfe_subbox(coords_q, coords_x, vels, m, depth, sim_box; N_target=32)

 ## construct estimator without velocities